ABhole2025/fa25-portfolio-ABhole2025/_projects/torque_wrench.md

 ## Concept and Overall Design

-The torque wrench was designed as a straight-handle, non-ratcheting beam subjected primarily to bending under applied torque.
+The torque wrench was designed as a straight-handle, non-ratcheting beam subjected primarily to bending under applied torque, with a 3/8 inch drive.
-This configuration produces a predictable, nearly linear strain field suitable for strain-gauge-based torque measurement while maintaining geometric simplicity and structural robustness.

-A rectangular cross-section was selected to balance:
-- Bending stiffness
-- Strain sensitivity
-- Available surface area for strain gauge installation
+First, hand calculations were done to create a design that met the requiremets.
+Using material data from Granta, a handful of materials were selected from the steel, aluminum, and titanium alloys.
+The preliminary selection was doen by looking at the ration of their fatugue stress to their yield strength and ultimate strength.
+The, taking the relevant material properties, they were run through the following MATLAB script:

 ---